webbertakken/PracticalNotes/Setup/DevTools/Shells/Windows.md

 ```

 ## ConEmu or Cmder
 ConEmu is a console emulator, with many features.
 Cmder a layer on top of ConEmu.
-Pick the one of your preference.

 #### Installation
 Open powershell with administrative permissions and use chocolatey to install either